Updated: Jan 7, 2022

 Again, I had hoped to find a close match, perhaps a second cousin relationship.
 There weren’t any close relatives, but I did find relatives on Harry’s paternal side.
 Harry’s paternal grandmother had a sister, Geraldine Wood Lindell, and her descendant was John’s 3rd Cousin once removed, Nicole Lindell.
 I now had proof that John was related on both Harry’s maternal and paternal sides.

-So was a slam dunk?
+So was this a slam dunk?
 Not quite.
 A close match means you share more genetic material with the person.
 A more distant match means you share a smaller percentage of DNA with them.
 More distant matches mean you could be related in different ways.
 A third cousin can share the same percentage as a second cousin twice removed or even a fourth cousin.
 There’s more “wiggle room” for interpretation.

 While very close matches would have had less room for interpretation, we were able to demonstrate that John and Harry could be related, and how, through a paper trail of marriage and birth records tracing John and his matches.
 Barring some unknown brother, given up for adoption by Harry’s parents, we could show that John shared Harry’s genetic line.